Actindo-AG/Documentation/DatabaseAndReporting/UserInterface/02a_Log.md

 - ![Download](../../Assets/Icons/Unpublish02.png "[Download]") (Download)
     Click this button to download the displayed log message.

 [comment]: <> (Beim Klicken passiert nichts.
-S.Walke meinte in Fulfillment, die Schaltfläche sollte raus.
+S. Walke meinte in Fulfillment, die Schaltfläche sollte raus.
 Auch hier und in OC, da Standard-UI?)

 - ![View](../../Assets/Icons/Eye02.png "[View]") (View)
     Click this button to display the details of the log message.
 Alternatively, you can click directly a row in the list to display the details of the log message.
 The *Detail of log message "Log message title"* view is displayed, see [Detail of log message "Log message title"](#detail-of-log-message-log-message-title).